Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Predictions for other double-heavy tetraquark states

 are obtained.
-They are 150 MeV, 165 MeV, and 183 MeV (increasing number) higher than the $B^*D^*$, $B^*D_s^*$, and $B_s^*D_s^*$ thresholds, respectively.
-In Ref. \cite{Luo:2017eub}, such states are about 34 MeV, 5 MeV, and 1 MeV (decreasing numbers) higher than the corresponding thresholds.
-With the reference scales in Eq. \eqref{J2:bcqq}, we get numerical results for the $bc\bar{q}\bar{q}$ tetraquark states in the CMI model.
-They are listed in Table \ref{table:Tbcqq} and the spectra are plotted in Fig. \ref{fig:bc}.
+These values are 150 MeV, 165 MeV, and 183 MeV (increasing numbers) higher than the $\bar{B}^*D^*$, $\bar{B}^*D_s^*$, and $\bar{B}_s^*D_s^*$ thresholds, respectively.
+In Ref. \cite{Luo:2017eub}, such states are approximately 34 MeV, 5 MeV, and 1 MeV (decreasing numbers) higher than the corresponding thresholds.
+With the reference scales in Eq. \eqref{J2:bcqq}, we obtain the numerical results for the $bc\bar{q}\bar{q}$ tetraquark states in the CMI model.
+These are listed in Table \ref{table:Tbcqq}, and the spectra are plotted in Fig. \ref{fig:bc}.

-For the $bc\bar{n}\bar{n}$ system, one does not find stable states from our results.
-However, if the errors in the adopted approach are considered, the lowest $I(J^P)=0(0^+)$ and $0(1^+)$ tetraquarks may be around the $BD$ and $B^*D$ thresholds, respectively.
-The conclusion is different from that made in Ref. \cite{Luo:2017eub} where these two states and the isoscalar spin-2 state are all stable.
+For the $bc\bar{n}\bar{n}$ system, stable states are not found from our results.
+However, if the errors in the adopted approach are considered, the lowest $I(J^P)=0(0^+)$ and $0(1^+)$ tetraquarks may be around the $\bar{B}D$ and $\bar{B}^*D$ thresholds, respectively.
+This conclusion differs from that in Ref. \cite{Luo:2017eub}, where these two states and the isoscalar spin-2 state are all stable.
 In Ref. \cite{Cheng:2020nho}, we investigated the $bc\bar{n}\bar{n}$ spectrum with a reference scale related to the $X(4140)$ by assuming it to be a $cs\bar{c}\bar{s}$ tetraquark.
-It is interesting that the masses of $bc\bar{n}\bar{n}$ states in that approach are consistent with the present results.
-The conclusion that the lowest $0^+$ $T_{bc}$ may be around the $BD$ threshold is also consistent with Ref. \cite{Karliner:2017qjm}.
-For the $(bc\bar{n}\bar{s})$ and $(bc\bar{s}\bar{s})$ systems, from Fig. \ref{fig:bc}, no stable tetraquarks can be found, which is consistent with the conclusion in Ref. \cite{Cheng:2020nho}, but different from Ref. \cite{Luo:2017eub} where stable $bc\bar{n}\bar{s}$ is still possible.
-Although the masses of $bc\bar{n}\bar{n}$ agree with those in Ref. \cite{Cheng:2020nho}, those of $bc\bar{n}\bar{s}$ and $bc\bar{s}\bar{s}$ states are higher.
-We have to wait for future experiments to judge which approach, threshold, X(4140), or HDAS, is better.
+It is interesting that the masses of the $bc\bar{n}\bar{n}$ states in that approach are consistent with the present results.
+The conclusion that the lowest $0^+$ $T_{bc}$ may be around the $\bar{B}D$ threshold is also consistent with the findings in Ref. \cite{Karliner:2017qjm}.
+For the $(bc\bar{n}\bar{s})$ and $(bc\bar{s}\bar{s})$ systems, according to Fig. \ref{fig:bc}, no stable tetraquarks can be found, which is consistent with the conclusion in Ref. \cite{Cheng:2020nho} but different from that in Ref. \cite{Luo:2017eub}, where stable $bc\bar{n}\bar{s}$ is still possible.
+Although the masses of $bc\bar{n}\bar{n}$ agree with those in Ref. \cite{Cheng:2020nho}, those of the $bc\bar{n}\bar{s}$ and $bc\bar{s}\bar{s}$ states are higher.
+Future experiments will be required to evaluate which approach, threshold, X(4140), or HDAS, is better.